taschnell/cs12ps24-SI/README.md

-# cs12ps24-SI-Example-Code
+# cs12ps24-SI
-The Code I use for examples as SI Leader for CS 12P at Cabrillo College.
+The Code I use for examples as SI Leader for CS 12P at Cabrillo College. --> dont plagiarize, Jeff will catch you